August - An Idea for Every Day - Week 3

 - Online Option Jokes of the Day.
 Not only can you view and vote on the jokes of the day, but you can also browse their archives.
 Archive categories include: short, policeman, lawyer, Christmas, Friday, beer, blonde, doctor, Thanksgiving, Monday, April Fool’s Day, Halloween, or you can browse by date.
 The favorite joke of the day when we browsed: “A sweater I bought was picking up static electricity, so I returned it to the store.
 They gave me another one, free of charge.”

 - Print Options suggested and categorized by Spy.
-Each joke book selection was intentionally made for men, women, children and gifting (among others).
+Each joke book selection was intentionally made for men, women, children, and gifting (among others).
 The joke book these authors named the funniest: The Comedy Thesaurus (links to Goodreads) featuring a variety of artists and alphabetically arranged to ease your search for specific topics.

 We’re dying to read your best (kid-friendly) joke.
 Go on.
 Leave it in the

-Monday, August 17, 2020 – I Love My Feet Day
+August 17th Annually – I Love My Feet Day

 Feet in the Rain image by Alicai Zinn via Pexels |